NCBI-Hackathons/Metatranscriptomics_Pilot/README.md

 # Metatranscriptomics Pilot
-A Pilot Project for Read Counts, Novel Transcripts and Population Level Functions in Metatranscriptomes
+A Pilot Project for scoping an upcoming hackathon focused on metatranscriptomics including topics such as Read Counts, Novel Transcripts and Population Level Functions
+Authors:
+Allissa Dillman

 ## Tools: